Aditya-11/STM32-Bluetooth-Based-Home-Automation/README.md

 # Sensors Used

+* Used ADC 1 (timmer 1) and 2 (timmer 8) to sample the analog values comming from various sensors.

 1. LM-35 -> temperature sensor
 2. LDR -> Light brightness in a room
 3. PIR -> To detect presence of someone inside a room